-Early Years Foundation Stage Framework (Nursery, Reception and Key Stage 1)
+Early Years Foundation Stage/Foundation Pathway (Nursery, Reception and Key Stage 1)

 Students in these age groups will follow the Early Years Foundation Stage Framework.
 There are 7 areas of learning and development, which are all connected and interdependent.